brandon-neth/ChapelWebsite/content/gpu.md

 +++

-- GPUs are incredibly popular for accelerating computationally heavy workloads.
-Essential for HPC, AI, and scientific computing tasks

-# Why Use Chapel for GPU Programming?

-- Simplicity and Efficiency
-- Unified Programming Model
-  - The use of the Locale model to represent GPUs just like distributed computation
+GPUs are the powerhouse of modern computing workloads.
+But conventional GPU programming couldn't be more more difficult.
+Chapel makes it simple, all with the same easy-to-use language constructs as distributed programming.
+{.content-paragraph}

 # Key Features of Chapel for GPU Execution